rse/vingester/guide/configuration.md

   The title of the browser.
 For "Frameless" operation, this sets the title of the desktop window.
 For "Headless" operation, this sets the name of the NDI&reg; stream.
 Use a short unique identifier.
-  An example is `OBSN-P01` (for "OBS.Ninja Person 01").
+  An example is `VDON-P01` (for "VDO.Ninja Person 01").

 - **Browser / Info**:<br/>
   The optional information attached to the browser configuration.
   **Vingester** internally does *not* use this information at all.
   It is just for documentation purposes of the user.
-  An example is `OBS.Ninja Session, Person No. 1`.
+  An example is `VDO.Ninja Session, Person No. 1`.

 - **Browser / Size**:<br/>
   The width and height in pixels of the browser desktop window (in